Opinion | The latest polling evidence suggests Trump’s convention flopped

 This constructive message is the one Biden is sending.
 He just launched a $45 million ad campaign that features him condemning violence while pivoting to a lengthy denunciation of Trump as a leading instigator of it, along with footage of white supremacists and violent MAGA counterprotesters in pickup trucks.

-That $45 million is being put into a campaign directly linking Trump to the right wing and racist extremism he’s done so much to encourage is extraordinary.
-But what’s also important here is that Biden is betting that the mainstream will want someone who recognizes that bringing both police and protesters to the table points the way toward civil peace, even as Trump wants civil war.
+That $45 million is being put into a campaign directly linking Trump to the right-wing and racist extremism he’s done so much to encourage is extraordinary.
+But what’s also important here is that Biden is betting the mainstream will want someone who recognizes that bringing both police and protesters to the table points the way toward civil peace, even as Trump wants civil war.

 Of course, Trump is not trying to win a majority.
 He’s using all this messaging to torque his base into just enough of a frenzy and to frighten just enough White suburbanites to pull off another electoral college inside straight.
 That remains possible, and we’ll need to see quality state polls to get a full picture.